phillipclapham/neuroweaver/README.md

 🔥 **Test it now:** Pick a challenge.
 Do something **fun with it.**

-The secret sauce?

-- Trust that your Play is shaping your mental models to perceive your genius life in a new light.
-- Trust that your Play is rewiring your brain to see the opportunities and solutions that were always there but you just couldn't see before.
-- Trust that your Play is setting you up for the sideways wins that are just waiting for you right outside of your current view.

 #### **🧪 Lab Note: The Secret Alchemy of Effort**

 The true magic of Play isn't in escaping effort but in transmuting its very nature.
 Think of Play not as work's vacation but as its metamorphosis—the caterpillar doesn't avoid becoming a butterfly; it transforms into one through a profound alchemical process.